k0retux/fuddly/docs/source/data_manip.rst

 This feature is described in the tutorial.
 Refer to :ref:`tuto:dm-absorption` to learn about it.
 The methods which are involved in this process are:

-- :meth:`framework.node.Node.absorb`
+- :meth:`fuddly.framework.node.Node.absorb`
-- :meth:`framework.node.Node.set_absorb_helper`
+- :meth:`fuddly.framework.node.Node.set_absorb_helper`
-- :meth:`framework.node.Node.enforce_absorb_constraints`
+- :meth:`fuddly.framework.node.Node.enforce_absorb_constraints`

 Miscellaneous Primitives
 ========================

-- :meth:`framework.node.Node.get_path_from`: if it exists, return the first path to this node from the node provided as parameter; otherwise return None.
+- :meth:`fuddly.framework.node.Node.get_path_from`: if it exists, return the first path to this node from the node provided as parameter; otherwise return None.

-- :meth:`framework.node.Node.get_all_paths_from`: similar as the previous method, except it returns a list of all the possible paths.
+- :meth:`fuddly.framework.node.Node.get_all_paths_from`: similar as the previous method, except it returns a list of all the possible paths.